Toadstool-Stipe/toadstool/sass/color/readme.md

 #How does Toadstool manage colors?
-The goal of Toadstool and Stipe are to use colors in an intelligent manor, versus CSS with hex values randomly applied throughout the code.
+The goal of Toadstool and Stipe are to use colors in an intelligent manner, versus CSS with hex values randomly applied throughout the code.

 Nested in the [config.scss](http://goo.gl/rmCQP) file of your Toadstool style guide will be options to change Stipe's default colors.
 Simply uncomment these lines and replace the hex values with the color palette you wish.